 - Headaches associated with reading

-Generally, the support comes from a teacher, tutor, or therapist trained using a multisensory, structured language approach.
-Therapists design and develop a treatment plan to best address the specific needs of a person with Dyslexia.
+Generally, the support comes from a teacher, tutor, or therapist using a multisensory, structured language approach.
+Therapists design and develop a treatment plan to best address the specific needs of a person with dyslexia.
+Also, schools, universities and companies can adjust their programs and make necessary modifications for children, students, and people with dyslexia to succeed.

 Learning Difficulties Associated with Dyslexia